Gay Meadow: Ground improvements

-The ground did not see major improvements until the mid-1950s, when trees which lined the road to Gay Meadow (The Narrows) were felled to improve access.
+The ground did not see major improvements until the mid-1950s, when trees which lined The Narrows, the road leading to Gay Meadow, were felled to improve access.
 It was around this time that the club's supporters launched a floodlight committee in order to raise £12,000 for the installation of floodlights.
 On 25 November 1960, a crowd of 5,448 saw Shrewsbury Town beat Stoke City 5–0 in a match to mark the installation of the lights.
-The previous Saturday, over 10,000 witnessed the turning on of the lights in the game against QPR which was a 3.15 kick off.
+The previous Saturday, over 10,000 witnessed the turning on of the lights in the game against Queens Park Rangers.
 The floodlights formed part of the Shrewsbury skyline for almost 47 years.

-1965 saw new offices built at the club, with the Riverside terrace being built in the early 1970s.
+New offices were built at the ground in 1965, with the Riverside terrace being built in the early 1970s.
 This terrace would gain legendary status amongst home fans in years to come.

-In the early 1980s, the club promotion to the old Second Division required further improvements.
-The old 600 seater Station Stand was demolished and a new 4,500 capacity centre stand built.
-Until the ground's demolition in 2007, this was the last major building work to take place at the ground.
-Minor changes in the 1990s included a new Executive Suite, a TV gantry in the main stand, the controversial demolition of the ground's wooden scoreboard, and, following the Taylor Report, the removal of perimeter fencing with the exception of the away Station end.
+In the early 1980s, the club's promotion to the Second Division meant the ground required further improvements.
+The old 600-seater Station Stand was demolished and a new 4,500 capacity centre stand built.
+This was the last major building work to take place at the ground before its closure.
+Minor changes in the 1990s included a new Executive Suite, a TV gantry in the Main Stand, the controversial demolition of the ground's wooden scoreboard, and, following the Taylor Report, the removal of perimeter fencing with the exception of the away Station End.

 General overview

-On the banks of the River Severn, the ground was surrounded by trees and parkland, with the town centre towering above the ground on the hilltop behind.
-A number of the town's landmarks, including Shrewsbury Castle and Shrewsbury Abbey were visible from the ground.
+Gay Meadow was located on the banks of the River Severn and was surrounded by trees and parkland, with the town centre towering above the ground on the hilltop behind.
+A number of the town's landmarks, including Shrewsbury Castle and Shrewsbury Abbey, were visible from the ground.

-For many years, Shrewsbury coracle maker Fred Davies would sit in his coracle during Shrewsbury Town home matches and retrieve stray footballs from the River Severn.
+For many years, Shrewsbury coracle maker Fred Davies would sit in his coracle during home matches and retrieve stray footballs from the river.
 Although Davies died long ago, his legend is still associated with the club.

-Due to the ground being rather small and cramped, between the river and a major railway junction, there was little scope for expansion or renovation.
-Access, via a small side street known as 'The Narrows', was poor and one of the main reasons the ground's capacity was reduced following the Taylor Report.
+Due to the ground being small and in a cramped location, between the river and a major railway junction, there was little scope for expansion or renovation.
+Access was via a small side street known as The Narrows and one of the main reasons the ground's capacity was reduced following the Taylor Report.
 Problems with evacuation and access for emergency services was one of the reasons cited by the club for moving to a new ground.